Mafiasource/Mafiasource/public_html/install/README.md

 Requires a web server, domainname, mysql credentials and a correct configured SSL/HTTPS certificate.
 No SSL support?
 Skip to [App wont work on a localhost environment without SSL support.](#p-app-wont-work-on-a-localhost-environment-without-ssl-support) first.
 1) Create a new subdomain 'static' for your domainname and link it to your public_html directory.
+2) HTTPS?
+Make sure the static subdomain has a working certificate as well.
-2) Have a fresh database name, user and password ready create these new credentials if necessary.
+3) Have a fresh database name, user and password ready create these new credentials if necessary.
-3) Upload /../security.php and public_html to your web server.
+4) Upload /../security.php and public_html to your web server.
-4) After uploading browse to your website through following URI: https://www.domainname.ex/install
+5) After uploading browse to your website through following URI: https://www.domainname.ex/install
-5) Follow installation instructions on screen, finish with a successful installation.
+6) Follow installation instructions on screen, finish with a successful installation.

 The following source code files should have been modified after a successful installation:
 - /../security.php